holvan/holvan.github.io/_pages/about.md

 # 🔥 News
+- *2025.08*: Presented one poster at Interspeech 2025 in Rotterdam, Netherlands.
 - *2025.07*: Presented virtually at ACL 2025.
 - *2025.05*: One paper accepted to Interspeech 2025.
 - *2025.05*: One paper accepted to ACL 2025.